Vincent Regan: Acting career

 Regan is also a screenwriter and director, developing projects for his own film company.
 His script, Come Like Shadows, is an accessible but classic interpretation of Macbeth headlining Sean Bean and Tilda Swinton and will be directed by John Maybury.
 He also appeared briefly as a sexually confused character in British series The Street.

 In 2013, he guest starred in the first episode of Series 10 of New Tricks.
 He played the Duke of Savoy in the 4th episode of the BBC series The Musketeers in 2014.

 Regan joined the cast of the BBC's Atlantis as Dion for series 2 starting November 2014.

-He starred as King Simon in E!'s The Royals.
+He was King Simon in E!'s The Royals.

-Regan has acted in three films set in Ancient Greece: Troy, 300 and Clash of the Titans, and the Ancient Greece-based TV series Atlantis.
+In 2023, he appeared as Vice Admiral Garp in One Piece.